theory (physics), model (physics)

 the Hodge star operator of the metric ;

-and some real numbers (see S-duality)
+the Yang-Mills coupling constant and the theta angle, some real numbers (see at S-duality).

 All gauge fields in the standard model of particle physics as well as in GUT models are Yang–Mills fields.